fonsp/ProfilePerfetto.jl/README.md

 [![Docs](https://img.shields.io/badge/docs-stable-blue.svg)](http://fonsp.github.io/ProfilePerfetto.jl/stable/)

 The goal of this package is to give a super-simple-to-use profiling tool, but still provide a nice UI with some features like a flame chart.

 Use ProfilePerfetto.jl to view Julia profiles as an interactive [Perfetto](https://perfetto.dev) trace/flame chart.
 You can view a profile directly in Pluto, VS Code and Jupyter.
-Or launch Perfetto in your default browser from the REPL.
+Or launch Perfetto in your default browser from the REPL with your profile pre-loaded.
+ProfilePerfetto has minimal dependencies (perfetto is loaded via the browser), and loads very quickly.

-The sampling rate is **calibrated automatically**, so you get useful flame charts for both millisecond-scale and second-scale workloads without picking a `delay` by hand.

 # Example
 To create a profile and view it directly: